diogob/data-modelling-workshop/docs/avoid-storing-impossible-states.md

 As an exercise we will extend our model to include information on user subscriptions and payments.
 Take the following rules into account:

-* Each user might have several subscription, but only one of them is active at a time.
+* Each user might have several subscriptions, but only one of them is active at a time.
 * Once a user creates a subscription, it cannot be removed only deactivated.
 * Subscriptions always have a price that cannot be negative.
 * Users can pay several times for the same subscription, the amount paid must always match exactly the subscription price.
 * Users cannot pay for other users subscriptions.

-Implement the roles above in your model without using any stored procdures.
+Implement the roles above in your model without using any stored procedures.
 Keep in mind that [check constraints](https://www.postgresql.org/docs/13/ddl-constraints.html#DDL-CONSTRAINTS-CHECK-CONSTRAINTS) and [custom domains](https://www.postgresql.org/docs/current/sql-createdomain.html) might be very useful to solve this exercise.
 Also remember that leaving state implied is also an important part of the modelling activity.